jcastro12/TestRepoWpi/README.md

 # TestRepoWpi
-Test of git for WPI students
+Test of git for WPI students - updated